Hi there my name is Les, good to meet you.

 I have been working with Linux Format since 2010.
-Originally writing the User Groups / Community column but since then I have gone on to produce the Raspberry Pi user section where I review the latest software and hardware for the Raspberry Pi, I write a short tutorial on using the Raspberry Pi to build crazy projects.
+Originally writing the User Groups / Community column but since 2015 I have produced the Pi User section where I review the latest software and hardware for the Raspberry Pi, and I write a short tutorial on using the Raspberry Pi to build simple projects.
 I also write show reports and features that cover the rise of Maker culture in the UK, the world wide success of the Raspberry Pi and talk to hackers and makers on their projects.

-I am the longest serving contributor to Linux Voice where I write their Raspberry Pi tutorials focussing on an educational angle, helping teachers and students to get to grips with the Raspberry Pi, Python, Ruby and Scratch programming.
+I contributed to Linux Voice magazine where I wrote their Raspberry Pi tutorials focussing on educational use of Pi, helping teachers and students to get to grips with the Raspberry Pi, Python, Ruby and Scratch programming.